veebch/veebkeeb/README.md

 ## Apps

-Shortcuts for commonly used apps can be found in the [apps](apps/) directory.
+Shortcuts for commonly used apps as well as details on customisation can be found in the [apps](apps/) directory.

 # Video